Christopher J. Arnold, 44

-Christopher J. Arnold, 44, of Williamsport, formerly of Canton, passed away unexpectedly on Monday, January 23, 2023, at his residence.
+Christopher J. Arnold, 44, of Williamsport, formerly of Canton, passed away unexpectedly on Monday, January 23, 2023 at his residence.
+Christopher James was born March 31, 1978 in Danville to James R. and Roberta (McCaw) Arnold.
+He attended Canton area schools and was a graduate of the class of 1996.
+Following high school, Chris was accepted to Clarion University of Pennsylvania where he acquired a Bachelor of Arts degree.

+Chris was employed earlier by Ames Plastic in Camp Hill Pennsylvania for 20 years.
+Most recently, he moved back to the area and accepted employment as a supervisor for Stellant Industries in Williamsport.

+Christopher’s memberships include the Canton Lions Club, Canton’s St. Michael’s Roman Catholic Church where he was baptized, confirmed and served as a former altar boy.
+Most recently Chris was a member of St. Joseph’s Catholic Church in Mechanicsburg.

+Visitation for family and friends will be held noon to 2 p.m., Monday, January 30, 2023 at the Pepper Funeral Home and Cremation Facility, 578 Springbrook Drive, Canton.
+A funeral service will follow to celebrate his life will follow at 2 p.m. at the funeral home.
+Burial will be held in St. Michael’s Catholic Cemetery at the family’s convenience.

+In lieu of flowers, please consider a memorial donation in Christopher’s loving memory to the James C. Arnold’s Scholarship Fund, C/O Canton Lions Club, Po Box 74, Canton PA 17724.

-A full and comprehensive obituary will be announced in next week’s paper by the Pepper Funeral Home and Cremation Facility in Canton.
-Memories and condolences for the family may be shared by visiting www.pepperfuneralhomes.com.
+Memories of Chris and condolences for the family may be expressed by visiting www.pepperfuneralhomes.com.

 (0) comments